LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupA.md

-<h1>Lab 4, Part 2 Instructions</h1>
+<h1>Lab 4, Repetition, Part 2 Instructions</h1>

+<h2>Group A</h2>

 **CS 133JS, Beginning Programming: JavaScript**

 ## Overview

-The objective of this lab is to give you practice using:  while loops, do-while loops, for loops and nested loops.
+The objective of this lab assignment is to give you practice writing web apps that use:

+- while loops
+- do-while loops
+- for loops
+- nested loops.

 ## Web Apps

-For each of these pages:
+For each of these web apps:

+- Make a separate .html page for each web app.
-- Put the code that does processing or calculations in a function in a .js file.
+- Put the all the code that does processing or calculations in functions in a file named CS133JS_Lab04_Part2_GroupA.js.
 - Put I/O operations in a separate function in the .js file.
 I/O operations include:
   - prompt
   - document.getElementById